Aarthyravi/Cybersecurity/README.md

 I have no prior experience in Cybersecurity.
 I want an entry-level cybersecurity position that can help to improve my analyzing & solving complex tasks skills.
 I am also interesting to safeguarding the systems, applications, data & networks from the security threats & risks.
 Definitely I can contribute my skills to the security team in order to mitigate the risks after completing my Google cybersercurity certification.

-Technical Skills : Java, Selenium, SQL
+Technical Skills : Java, Selenium WebDriver, TestNG, SQL, Jenkins, JIRA, Rally, qTest, Postman API